Welcome to POPP – home of iconic outdoor table tennis tables.

 (Australia only)

-Designed for Australian schools and public spaces, the HERO is a fully-welded, one-piece table with colour-customisation, a feature-worth design and heavy-duty fabrication.
+Designed for Australian schools and public spaces, the HERO is a fully-welded, one-piece table with colour-customisation and heavy-duty fabrication - for everything public life can throw at it.

 HERO product features: